seanking/es2016-arrays/README.md

 ## Array.proptype.includes

 A new method was introduced to Array that determines whether an item is within the array.
-The new function has two signatures; one for searching the entire array for an item and another for searching the array from a specified index.
+The new function has two signatures; one signature for searching the entire array for an item and another for searching the array starting at a specified index.

 The following example inspects the entire array for an item.